LaunchCode-Education-Archived/liftoff-OLD/tutorials/deploy-java/README.md

 ## Further Learning

-How do I keep a set of properties for local development to connect to my database?
-Using spring profiles, and two sets of property files, you can create properties for both local and deployment. https://docs.spring.io/spring-boot/docs/current/reference/html/howto-properties-and-configuration.html#howto-change-configuration-depending-on-the-environment
+**How do I keep a set of properties for local development to connect to my database?** Using spring profiles, and two sets of property files, you can create properties for both local and deployment.
+More details can be found here:  https://docs.spring.io/spring-boot/docs/current/reference/html/howto-properties-and-configuration.html#howto-change-configuration-depending-on-the-environment